Rhino Shield Cost AnalysisGet a Free Estimate

 Rhino Shield is here to meet all your needs and services.
-WE are a full service company.
-Every homeowner has different needs and budgets, and we want to help in whatever makes sence.
-We can assist in wood repairs, to coating, to other speciality products.
+We are a full-service company.
+Every homeowner has different needs and budgets, and we want to help in whatever makes sense.
+We can assist in wood repairs, coating, and other specialty products.
 All our crews are experienced in several areas, if we don’t know the answer, and they don’t know the answer, we go find the answer from our other experts.

-When it comes to painting your homes exterior it is something that should be done every 3-5 years depending upon the type of siding you have.
-If you have masonite/lp siding it should be done every 3 years not less.
-So the struggle most homeowners have it going thru the cycle, paint, looks good for awhile, and then having to find a painter again to come out and give bids and then pay for it again.
-Yes it costs less to paint, but in the long run it will cost you more than if you had used Rhino Shield.
+When it comes to painting your home's exterior, it is something that should be done every 3-5 years depending upon the type of siding you have.
+If you have masonite/lp siding it should be done every 3 years if not less.
+So the struggle most homeowners have is going thru the cycle, paint, looks good for a while, and then having to find a painter again to come out and give bids and then pay for it again.
+Yes, it costs less to paint, but in the long run, it will cost you more than if you had used Rhino Shield.

 Imagine only having to do it once and be done.

 Vinyl Siding Drawbacks

 Vinyl has become the most popular siding material in the United States and is quickly gaining momentum around the world.
 Install vinyl siding, they say, and you will never have to paint your house again.
 Unlike wood or cedar, this durable plastic will not rot or flake.
 But what are the drawbacks that vinyl siding salespeople don’t tell you?